kindkaktus/shell-tips/README.md

 - `openssl pkcs12 –nodes -in file.pfx -out file.pem` – extract all from PKCS#12 package
 - `echo –n "some text" | openssl base64 –e` - base64 encode
 - `echo "ABCDEF==" | openssl base64 –d` – base64-decode
+- `echo -n "text" | md5sum` - calculate MD5 digest of the file
+- `echo –n "text" | uuencode –m /dev/stdout`  - base64-encode
+- `htpasswd [–c] passwd_file username` - generate Apache password for username and store it to passwd_file. `–c` option is used to create a new passwd-file instead of adding lines to an existing one.

 ## Git